littlerobinson/machine-learning-engineer-certification/README.md

-# ai-architect-certification
+# machine-learning-engineer-certification
-Projects for the certification as a AI architect
+Projects for the certification